marcaldo/learning/BlazorDatePicker/README.md

 ## Finally
 People who made and do maintain flatpickr did great work to help us make our development easier.
-Please Star the developer: https://github.com/flatpickr/flatpickr
+Please give a Star the developer: https://github.com/flatpickr/flatpickr